StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/README.md

 * walmartshopper
 * xShARkx

-This allowed me to come up with the solution for the R6S.
+This allowed me to come up with a better solution for the R6S.
 Thank you!